Today I finally received the news …. I am one-year cancer-free!

 Ironically, the day after they did my biopsy was my last day at work.
 The new job that I took in January 2020 did not work well for me.
 It was not the right fit for me.
 When you cry at a job, you know it is not the right place for you.
 The year before that, in September of 2019, I lost my job of seventeen years because of a new administration that walked in and took over our agency.
 Then, my mother passed away in October of the same year 2019.

 My entire life fell apart in those eight months.
 The stability and the routine of my life disappeared in an instant.

-In March of 2020, I had a double lumpectomy surgery two weeks apart.
-My second surgery is the first week that it was declared a complete shutdown and only essential surgeries are allowed.
-I was extremely fortunate and blessed that I have a wonderful compassionate surgeon who quickly decided to book me for surgery before anyone else signs up for surgery that day.
+In March 2020, I had a double lumpectomy surgery two weeks apart.
+My second surgery is during the first week when it was declared a complete shutdown and only essential surgeries are allowed.
+I was extremely fortunate and blessed that I have a wonderful compassionate surgeon who quickly decided to book me for surgery before anyone else signed up for surgery that day.
 I remember that there were only seven patients scheduled for that morning in the entire hospital.
 I was scheduled as the second patient on March 20, 2020.

 The same week, I had two more video interviews with two different organizations.
-At the same time, my surgeon asked me to come back to her office to tell me that I need another surgery because the first one did not get the entire cancer out.
-A tiny portion was underneath the cup though luckily, she noticed it.
+At the same time, my surgeon asked me to come back to her office to tell me that I needed another surgery because the first one did not get entirely the cancer out.
+A tiny portion was hidden underneath the cup though luckily, she noticed it through an MRI.
 The following week, March 20th I went for my second lumpectomy.
-I remember being dark outside while my partner drove me to the hospital at 6:30 in the morning.
-I recall the hospital was quiet and the protocol of the locked-down is pretty much obvious from the outside, where securities and medical staff taking your temperature and asking Covid-19 questions, the hand sanitizer, and all.
+I remember being dark outside when my partner drove me to the hospital at 6:30 in the morning.
+I recall the hospital was quiet and the protocol of the locked-down is pretty much obvious from the outside, where security and medical staff took your temperature and asked Covid-19 questions, the hand sanitizer, and all.